 Research resources are the materials (print, electronic and multimedia) you consult when writing papers.
 This library guide will assist you in locating the various types of dance materials available at Kenyon or through one of our consortial partners.
 Print and electronic reference tools will include the following information:

-- journal article citations (also known as periodicals or serials) include the author's name(s), article title, journal title, volume number, day/month/year of publication, and page numbers.
-This both print and electronic indexes include this information, even if the article is available via an electronic link.
+- Journal article citations (also known as periodicals or serials) include the author's name(s), article title, journal title, volume number, day/month/year of publication, and page numbers.
+Both print and electronic indexes include this information, even if the article is available via an electronic link.

-- internet sources include full title of the webpage and the author.
+- Internet sources include full title of the webpage and the author.
 You must include the complete URL link and the date you accessed the resource on your bibliography.
+Follow an evaluative practice using internet resources to be sure the information is of a quality that meets academic standards.

 Fine Arts Librarian